 Aberystwyth: Later life

 William married Ethel Ann Robinson on Tuesday, 25 October 1892.
 (See newspaper report.)
 She was the second child of a wealthy jeweller and silversmith Henry John Robinson JP and his wife Emma of Hadnall, Shropshire, and later of Bodtalog Hall, Towyn.
-They had seven children: William (Billy) Henry Kenrick Owen who was killed in WWI, Olwen Ethel Owen, Violet Mary Penrhos Owen, Beatrice Nesta Owen, Hugh Wynn Owen, Edward Denstone Vaughan Owen and Sheila Joyce Owen.
+By then William had become a partner in the firm of solicitors Messrs Smith, Owen and Davies of Aberystwyth.
+He and Ethel had seven children: William (Billy) Henry Kenrick Owen who was killed in WWI, Olwen Ethel Owen, Violet Mary Penrhos Owen, Beatrice Nesta Owen, Hugh Wynn Owen, Edward Denstone Vaughan Owen and Sheila Joyce Owen.
 Sheila was born in 1908 and died, aged 4, on 10 March 1913; she and Billy are commemorated on a plaque in the Church of St. Padarn at Llanbadarn Fawr.

 Ethel a matron and a strict disciplinarian, ran a nursing home called Cambria in North Parade, Aberystwyth.
 Cambrian News and Merionethshire Standard, 26 May 1916 reported: NURSING HOME.
 A medical and surgical nursing home has been opened on the North Parade by Mrs. Ethel Owen.
 The home is efficiently equipped for nursing and has been provided with an operating room with the latest appliances."